Paolo Benanti: Biography

 Born in Rome on 20 July 1973, the son of engineer Angelo Benanti and teacher Andreina Albani.
 In 1986, his family moved to Frascati, a comune in Lazio.

-After having matured his vocation, in 1999, he left the university and entered the Third Regular Order of Saint Francis, in the convent of Massa Martana, where he spent the probationary year and the novitiate.
-On 16 September 2001, he got his Franciscan habit.
+After having matured his vocation, in 1999, he left the university and entered the Third Regular Order of Saint Francis, in the convent of Massa Martana, where he spent his probationary year and novitiate.
+On 16 September 2001, he received the Franciscan habit.
 He was ordained a priest on 23 May 2009.
 He served as the first councilor general and prosecutor general of the Order for the six-year period 2013–2019.
-In his baccalaureate studies in theology at the Theological Institute of Assisi (2001-2006), he had as a teacher the moralist Giovanni Cappelli.
+In his baccalaureate studies in theology at the Theological Institute of Assisi (2001–2006), he had as a teacher the moralist Giovanni Cappelli.

 At the Pontifical Gregorian University, he obtained his licentiate in 2008 and his doctorate in moral theology in 2012.
 His doctoral thesis is entitled The Cyborg.
 Corpo e corporeità nell'epoca del postumano, (The Cyborg: Body and Corporeality in the Post-Human Era) and won the Bellarmino-Vedovato Award as the best doctoral thesis in public and social ethics in 2012.

-In 2013 and 2014, he attended The Intensive Bioethics Course at the Joseph P. and Rose F. Kennedy Institute of Ethics of the Georgetown University.
+In 2013 and 2014, he attended The Intensive Bioethics Course at the Joseph P. and Rose F. Kennedy Institute of Ethics of Georgetown University.